shabnammirzoeva/Sprint-Planning-Notes/README.md

 # Sprint 20 Review

 **EPICS:**
-- [IN PROGRESS]  Preparing for the release in production env.
+- [IN PROGRESS]  Preparing for the release in production env. planned on Mayb 25.

-- UK - Book-a-service project, covering the following tickets:BE:
+UK - Book-a-service project, covering the following tickets
-- UK BaS define dedicated endpoints to create Orders by C4C data #417FE:
+- UK BaS define dedicated endpoints to create Orders by C4C data #417.
+Opened a PR; needs a review.
-- UK BaS - checkout page #416
+- UK BaS - checkout page #416.
+Waiting for endpoints from the BE team.

 **Ops Tasks to be covered this week:DE - Ops ticket (w20) #409**
 - <strike> CZ - Cancel contract #413 </strike>
 - <strike> FR - cancel contracts (updated) #397 </strike>
 - <strike> IT: Cancel the order 61969 #407 </strike>
 - <strike>[IN PROGRESS] UK: Service Material Handling #403.
 Task is completed, needs to be reviewed and released.</strike>
+- <strike>[IN PROGRESS] [ FE: Configure BO to support new C4C countries #396.</strike>

+- <strike> [IN PROGRESS]  FE: new temp UI for internal AaaS #350.
+It is an on-going project & will take several weeks to complete.</strike>
 - [IN PROGRESS] SE: generate the excel invoice for Skatteverket #391.
 Backend implementation is complete, just need to determine correct values in few of the fields in the excel invoice.
 Awaiting for a response from SE team regarding those fields.
-- <strike>[IN PROGRESS] [ FE: Configure BO to support new C4C countries #396.</strike>

-- <strike> [IN PROGRESS]  FE: new temp UI for internal AaaS #350.
-It is an on-going project & will take several weeks to complete.</strike>
 - [IN PROGRESS] Test: Paypal Activation #162.
 First round of successful tests completed.
 Plan to run one round of additional tests mid-this week before closing the ticket.
 - [IN PROGRESS] Better Tracking of Payment Failures (Phase 1 of Resillient Schedulling) #81